Divya CherianMay 18, 2023

 University of California Press 2023

 Merchants of Virtue: Hindus, Muslims, and Untouchables in Eighteenth-Century South Asia (U California Press, 2023) explores the question of what it meant to be Hindu in precolonial South Asia.
 Divya Cherian presents a fine-grained study of everyday life and local politics in the kingdom of Marwar in eighteenth-century western India to uncover how merchants enforced their caste ideals of vegetarianism and bodily austerity as universal markers of Hindu identity.
-Using legal strategies and alliances with elites, these merchants successfully remade the category of “Hindu,” setting it in contrast to “Untouchable” in a process that also reconfigured Muslims in caste terms.
+Using legal strategies and alliances with elites, these merchants successfully remade the category of "Hindu," setting it in contrast to "Untouchable" in a process that reconfigured Hinduism in caste terms.
 In a history pertinent to understanding India today, Cherian establishes the centrality of caste to the early-modern Hindu self and to its imagination of inadmissible others.
-This book is the winner of the 2022 Joseph W. Elder Prize in the Indian Social Sciences.

 This book is available open access here.

 Raj Balkaran is a scholar of Sanskrit narrative texts.
 He teaches at the Oxford Centre for Hindu Studies and at his own virtual School of Indian Wisdom.
 For information see rajbalkaran.com.